longevityframework/longevity/manual/context/persistent-state.md

       userService.updateScoreCard(user, event)
     }

-We have just provided a guarrantee - at virtually no cost - that persistence concerns can not leak into the `UserService` implementation.
+We have just provided a guarantee - at virtually no cost - that persistence concerns can not leak into the `UserService` implementation.